Six-year Grammar School

 Admission requirements for the 1st round

-The entrance examination is composed from the evaluation of the following parts:
+The entrance examination consists of an assessment of the following parts:

-1) result of the state entrance examination (a maximum of 100 points),
+1) the result of the uniform (state) entrance examination (max.
+100 points)

-2) result of the school entrance examination (max.
+2) the result of the school entrance examination (max.
 66 points).

 1) the average school results from all subjects in the sixth and the seventh year of the elementary school did not exceed the value of 1.4 (for both 6th and 7th grade, only the school results for the first semester are presented)